 Presto on AWS

-Running Presto in AWS gives you the flexibility, scalability, performance, and cost-effective features of the cloud while allowing you to take advantage of Presto’s distributed query engine.
+Running Presto on AWS gives you the flexibility, scalability, performance, and cost-effective features of the cloud while allowing you to take advantage of Presto’s distributed query engine.

 How does Presto work with AWS?

-AWS EMR enables you to provision as many compute instances as you want, in minutes.
+There are some differences when it comes to EMR Presto vs Athena.
+AWS EMR enables you to provision as many compute instances as you want, and within minutes.
 Amazon Athena lets you deploy Presto using the AWS Serverless platform, with no servers, virtual machines, or clusters to setup, manage, or tune.

 Many Amazon Athena users run into issues, however, when it comes to scale and concurrent queries.
 Amazon Athena vs Presto is a common query and many users look at using a service like Athena or Presto.
 Learn more about those challenges and why they’re moving to Ahana Cloud, SaaS for Presto on AWS.